 - Keep your grass cut fairly short.

 - If you have a birdbath, use a mosquito dunk (Compare Mosquito Dunk Prices).
 This floating ring is safe for birds but kills mosquito larvae.

-The most effective mosquito control product available is a carbon dioxide emitter/trap such as those made by Mosquito Magnet, available at hardware stores (or Compare Mosquito Magnet Prices at Amazon).
+The most effective mosquito control product available is a carbon dioxide emitter/trap such as those made by Mosquito Magnet, available at hardware stores.
 They're expensive but can make the difference between being trapped inside your house all summer or being able to enjoy your deck, patio or backyard.

 Traditional bug zappers that fry the bugs are ineffective.
 Citronella candles are somewhat helpful in the immediate vicinity if there's no breeze but are ineffective in larger areas.

 Ticks: What to Know and How to Protect Yourself